Peptide Guides

 About these peptide guides

-Every guide on peptides.fyi is written for Australians who want clear, evidence-based information about peptides - without the broscience or influencer hype.
-We cite published research, note where evidence is limited, and include practical details like Australian vendor ratings, TGA classification, and AUD pricing where relevant.
+Every guide on peptides.fyi is written for people who want clear, evidence-based information about peptides - without the broscience or influencer hype.
+We cite published research, note where evidence is limited, and include practical details like vendor ratings, regulatory notes, and pricing where relevant.

 Each peptide profile covers: what it is, how it works, key benefits supported by research, dosing protocols from published studies and community experience, side effects with severity ratings, rated vendors with quality and shipping scores, and frequently asked questions.

 Peptides are classified differently across jurisdictions.
-In Australia, many research peptides are Schedule 4 (prescription-only) under the TGA.
-Always check current regulations and consult a healthcare professional before using any peptide.
+Always check your local regulations and consult a healthcare professional before using any peptide.

 Disclaimer: The information on this page is for educational and informational purposes only.
 It is not intended as medical advice.
 Always consult a qualified healthcare professional before using any peptide.
 Vendor ratings are based on community feedback and do not constitute endorsements.
-Australian regulations classify many peptides as Schedule 4 substances - check current TGA guidelines.
+Check your local regulations regarding peptide purchase and use.